hkeidesen/copy_words_from_pdf/README.md

 # copy_words_from_pdf
-A script that will copy specified words from a pdf-file
+A script that will copy specified words from a pdf-file.

+Activate env with \Scripts\activate.bat

 Run in powershell (or any terminal), python count.py.
 Requires that the .pdf-file is in the same directory as the python script